jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Default: ``'hmac-sha256'``

     The digest scheme used to construct the message signatures.
             Must have the form 'hmac-HASH'.

 Session.unpacker : DottedObjectName
     Default: ``'json'``

     The name of the unpacker for unserializing messages.
             Only used with custom functions for `packer`.

 Session.username : Unicode
-    Default: ``'username'``
+    Default: ``'avelichk'``

     Username for the Session.
 Default is your system username.